Please donate to support services for women and girls today

 Becoming a Champion

 Anawim’s Champions are women who were once in need of our help and now supporting other women with us.
-They do everything from help run the charity shop to sorting through the donations and getting involved in projects on the early intervention and criminal justice teams.
+They do everything from helping to run the charity shop to sorting through the donations and getting involved in projects on the early intervention and criminal justice teams.
 This work builds up confidence as our Champions can gain skills that help them with their long-term prospects.

 Many women working with us choose to share their stories and experiences at events, with the media or with other local organisations, as hearing about lived experience is crucial for changes to be made in the women’s sector.
 Sometimes it’s to help others understand how difficult it is to overcome so many challenges, sometimes it is to support Anawim’s mission to reach more women who need support, and occasionally it’s to influence key people in local authority and government, to help bring about real change for women in Birmingham.